TimSnaith/OnePoint-API-Documentation/Message.md

 * 400 - There was a problem with the Lookup.
 Please check your request and try again

 ### Send
+Send an SMS message anywhere in the world.
 ```
 URL: https://api.1pt.mobi/gateway/api/Message/Send
 Method: POST